 - Matt: young consumers, typically 20–25, who shop around to find promotions.
 They are less loyal than the other segments.

 Pro-users and PhotoBox Plus customers are considered the company’s most valuable customers and get access to a dedicated phone line, email address, and pricing discounts.
-Customer service calls are answered by senior agents.
+Customer service calls are answered by senior associates.
 They must solve the issue within two hours, instead of the general eight-hour time frame.
 “If we know who the customer is, we know where to direct the queries and how to provide better service,” Besnard says.

 The company also segments customers based on behavior on the site.
 For example, new customers get a welcome message when logging in.
 Customers who upload images will receive a communication about potential products of interest, and a customer’s first order will trigger an online survey.